krassowski/snp_aaa/README.md

-# Pipeline for SNP analysis with regard to influence of poly(A) tracks on protein creation in Human #
+# Pipeline for SNP analysis with emphasis on influence of poly(A) tracks on protein expression in Human #

 The repository contains multiple Python modules, useful when analyzing data from Ensembl, Cosmic, NCBI and other services while searching for information about effect of particular SNPs.
-Most of the modules are written in Python 2.7.4, some uses Python 3.4.
-The major part of the analysis revolves around data from [PATACSDB](https://peerj.com/articles/cs-45/) and expands on the research published in Science Advances: ["Translational control by lysine-encoding A-rich sequences"](http://advances.sciencemag.org/content/1/6/e1500154).
-The core module for analysis of somatic SNPs (coming mostly from COSMIC) is called `snp_parser`.
-Other, started but unfinished module `gte_parser` was intended to perform analysis on all mutations in protein-coding DNA sequences with respect to expression level taken from [GTEx portal](http://www.gtexportal.org/home/).
+The pipeline is written in Python 2.7.
+The major part of the analysis revolves around data from [PATACSDB](https://peerj.com/articles/cs-45/) and expands the research published in Science Advances: ["Translational control by lysine-encoding A-rich sequences"](http://advances.sciencemag.org/content/1/6/e1500154).

+### Analyses

+#### Poly(A)

+Aim: Select only poly(A) related variants (such that make the track longer, shorter or does not change its length).

+Data source: Ensembl's biomart (which incorporates data from NCBI and Cosmic too).

+#### CNV vs poly(A)

+Aim: Compare aggregations of mutations causing lengthening/shortening of poly(A) tracks and net effect of such groups with copy number expression of relevant region as reported by Cosmic.

+Data sources: Cosmic v79

+Genome: GRCh38 (Ensembl 87)

+#### Expression vs poly(A)

+Aim: Compare length / lengthening of poly(A) tracks by a variant with variant's effect sizes as defined in GTEx.

+Data source: GTEx

+Genome: GRCh37 (Ensembl 75)

+Takeaway: not enough poly(A) related variants in GTEx as for 2017 to perform this analysis.

+#### SPIDEX vs poly(A)

+Aim: Compare length / lengthening of poly(A) tracks by a variant with its predicted impact on splicing inclusion index.

+Data source: SPIDEX

+Genome: GRCh37 (Ensembl 75)

+##### ZCRB1:c.411G>A

+Aim: As above, but taking into account well tested mutation with known poly(A) track shortening effect.

+Data source: Genomic coordinates from Cosmic

+Genome: GRCh37 (Ensembl 75)

+#### GTEx vs SPIDEX

+Aim: Verification of an assumption about extended predictive capabilities of SPIDEX database.

+Genome: GRCh37 (Ensembl 75)

 ## What is the workflow of particular modules? ##